JKaram/The-Shoppies/README.md

 My submission for the UX Developer Intern & Web Developer Intern Challenge - Winter 2021 <br />

-Completely styled without using a CSS framework.

 ### Most Proud of ...

+- Completely styled without using a CSS framework.
 - Live search using lodash debounce to limit API calls
 - Transitions.
 The Shoppies is my first time using React transition group.
-I need more practice.
+- Nomination lists save on refresh using local storage.
+- Seperate API call to load additional information about a movie.
+- Rotten Tomato score icon is based on the score of the movie.

 ### If I had more time ...

 - Media queries to make it mobile-friendly.
 - Smoother transitions.
-- How to use section.
+- More direction on how to use the app.
+- Less plain aesthetic.

 ### Built With